sortabrilliant/ghostwriter/readme.txt

 = Where can I learn more? =
 Learn more at [sorta brilliant](https://sortabrilliant.com/ghostwriter/).

+== Screenshots ==

+1. See it in action.
+2. Just select the style and we'll do the rest.

 == Changelog ==

 * Cleanup for directory submission.